-Alleged Father - A man who alleges himself to be, or is alleged to be, the genetic father or a possible genetic father of a child, but whose paternity has not been determined.
+Alleged Father - A man who alleges himself to be, or is alleged to be, the genetic father or a possible genetic father of a child, but whose paternity hasn't been determined.
 An alleged father isn't a man whose parental rights have been terminated or declared not to exist, a male donor.
 (See Presumed Father below.)

-Child - An individual who is under age eighteen and isn't married.
+Child - An individual who is under age eighteen and is not married.